England drop Manu Tuilagi from squad; Ollie Hassell-Collins in for debut for Six Nations opener against Scotland

 Completing the back-line, scrum-half Jack van Poortvliet starts ahead of Leicester team-mate Ben Youngs, with the latter named on the bench.

-Tigers second row Ollie Chessum has beaten off competition from Dave Ribbans and Jonny Hill - released back to Sale earlier in the week - to start alongside Maro Itoje in the second row.
+Tigers second-row Ollie Chessum has beaten off competition from Dave Ribbans and Jonny Hill - released back to Sale earlier in the week - to start alongside Maro Itoje.

 Ellis Genge, Jamie George and Kyle Sinckler combine in the front-row, with returning pair Mako Vunipola and Dan Cole held in reserve.